Can I Get a Restraining Order Removed?

 What are Restraining Orders?

-Violation of a restraining order may result in serious penalties, such
+Violation of a restraining order results in serious penalties, such as the following:

 - Jail time